 After the vinegar cycle is done, sprinkle some baking soda on the bottom of your dishwasher.
 The ideal amount is somewhere around a handful.
 This cycle will be done with the hottest water possible but, a short cycle.
 The baking soda will help to further the deodorizing process as well.
 Baking soda removes stains from the inside of the dishwasher too.

 While this step is optional, it is very helpful for those dishwashers that have mold and mildew in it.
 If this is the case you can use anywhere between a half of a cup to a whole cup on the bottom of the dishwasher.
-Using bleach on stainless steel dishwashers corrode them so avoid this step if your dishwasher’s interior is stainless steel.
+Using bleach on stainless steel dishwashers corrode them.
+You’ll want to avoid this step if your dishwasher’s interior is stainless steel.

 Tips for Better Dishwasher Use